blfcweb/biggestlittlefc.github.io/register.md

 What if I can't make it?
-: If your last registration payment was less than a year ago, you can have the payment forwarded to next year.
-You can choose to be sent the swag you would have gotten *instead* of having the payment forwarded.
-If the payment sits for an additional year, you will be sent items for the current year.
+: If you paid for your registration this year, you can have the payment forwarded to next year. **OR,** you can choose to be sent the swag you would have gotten *instead* of having the payment forwarded.
+If the payment sits for an additional year, the payment will expire and we will send you the swag for the current year.

 Upgrading?
 :
-  You can upgrade until April 30th by picking the higher tier in reg, and paying the difference. *Upgrades are not available after that*.
+  You can upgrade until {{ page.upgradeend }} by [logging in to registration][reglink], then pick the higher tier and pay the difference.
   <!--
   The upgrade window has passed.
 Only Attendee registrations are now available.
   -->